liamtbo/Fashion_mnist/README.md

 However, it does appear that the network continues to trend up, so here one would have to make a choice of evaluating computer time/power vs how accurate their network becomes.
 If computing time is a concern, one might feel okay with keeping their neural network at 80% accuracy and stopping at epoch 5-8.
 If computing time is not a concern, then keeping the network at 30 epochs to obtain the last 5% would be the best route.

+# Conclusion
+As seen in the multiple images above, my deep neural network accomplished an 85% accuracy rate after 30 epochs.
+Although not perfect, this network has shown a strong ability to identifiy different peices of clothing.
+Such a network could be easily applied to a any clothing website (or more likely, a used clothing app such as Depop and ebay) and could offer a fast and reliable way to collect data.